 I was particularly interested in knowing how people use Instagram.
 Are they just uploading personal pictures of their life or are they also using it for work-related stuff?
 As an example, if you want to know what kind of content Apple is sharing on Instagram.

 Can you see someone’s activity on Instagram Pages?

 Remember that this will only work if you have someone else’s username.
 If not, I’ll tell you how to find them in the second part of this article.
 So let’s start!

 I’m going to use Ben Schippers account as an example.

-Ben Schippers is an iOS developer at Instagram and he also writes about programming over at nachoparker.com.
+Ben Schippers is an iOS developer at Instagram and writes about programming at nachoparker.com.

 At the time of writing, his last three photos were: 1- a screenshot from The Martian movie, 2- a photo of him and his wife and 3- a picture of Dennis Ritchie’s desk from when he wrote the C programming language.

 I will use the name of this last picture (the desk) as our search term.